crispab/crisp-dna/_docs/what-is-productspace.md

 ## What we do

 We are an agile product management business.
+We  coach individuals, teams and leaders in product management and new ways of working.
+We love seeing human potential unleashed and valuable products created for customers when you work with a team to craft new approaches to the work they do.

-We provide coaching, assessment and other services that relate to all parts of the product management lifecycle including UX.
+We touch all parts of the product lifecycle but have a preference and love for work around product discovery, UX and team makeup.
 Agile is our approach.

 In simple terms, we are a consultancy.
 But a consultancy done differently.
 Very differently.

 ## What we value

-Product Space is a home for consultants (Members) specialising in agile product management and UX, who value:
+Product Space is a home for consultants (Members) specialising in people and team coaching, product management and UX, who value:

 -   **Trust** - as partners, guides, coaches or collaborators, trust is is our default means of engagement.
 -   **Heart** - we are kind and help those around us: inside and outside the organisation.